arveleaofficial/ArveleaWriter/README.md

 # ArveleaWriter
 Open-source markdown & text editor for iOS & iPadOS.
-Open & edit markdown or text files stored in the Files app.
+Create, edit, and store Markdown and text files locally on your iPhone or iPad or directly in iCloud Drive.

 This repository contains source code licensed under an AGPL-3.0 license for public ArveleaWriter releases.
 Internal/unreleased code and commits are not included in this repository.